 In addition to asynchronous learning, our program incorporates synchronous elements to foster a sense of community and enhance real-time engagement.
 Through virtual classrooms, students have the opportunity to participate in live lectures, interactive discussions, and group activities led by faculty members.
 These synchronous sessions provide valuable opportunities for students to connect, ask questions, share ideas, and engage in collaborative learning experiences.
-Our virtual classrooms utilize video conferencing and collaboration tools to simulate the benefits of faceto-face interaction, ensuring an immersive and interactive learning environment.
+Our virtual classrooms utilize video conferencing and collaboration tools to simulate the benefits of face-to-face interaction, ensuring an immersive and interactive learning environment.

 The combination of asynchronous and synchronous delivery methods allows us to provide a well-rounded and comprehensive online learning experience.
-Students benefit from the flexibility of self-paced study, while also experiencing the richness of real-time interactions and discussions with faculty and peers.
-This blended approach cultivates a supportive and interactive community, enabling students to develop critical thinking skills, engage in meaningful discourse, and forge lasting connections within their chosen specialization.
+Students benefit from the flexibility of guided self-paced study, while experiencing the richness of real-time interactions and discussions with faculty and peers.
+This blended approach cultivates a supportive and interactive community, enabling students to develop critical thinking skills, engage in meaningful discourse, and forge lasting connections within and outside of their chosen Specialization.

 The degree completion time for a full-time student in the M.A.
-Psychology program following the default course sequence will range from 2 - 3 years and Earned Credits from: 33-36.
+Psychology program following the default course sequence will range from 2 - 3 years; Earned Credits from: 33 to 36 credits.

-- RES 1500 Research Literacy for Practitioners 3 credit(s) - RES 1700 Research Methods for Practitioners 3 credit(s)
+- RES 1500 Research Literacy for Practitioners 3 credit(s) - RES 1700 Research Methods for Practitioners 3 credit(s) students can only take one RES course each term

-• PSY 1500A - Foundations and Critique of Contemporary Psychology - Part I 3 credit(s)
+PSY 1500A - Foundations and Critique of Contemporary Psychology - Part I 3 credit(s)